50 facts about guns in America

 States with more guns have higher firearm fatalities

-Since the 2012 Sandy Hook Elementary School shooting in Connecticut, more than 2,000 mass shootings have taken place throughout nearly every U.S. state.
+Since the 2012 Sandy Hook Elementary School shooting in Connecticut, almost 2,000 mass shootings have taken place across the country.
+There have been, as of late October 2022, 660 this year alone.

 Higher police officer deaths in gun-friendly states

-According to the American Journal of Public Health, occupational mortality for law enforcement officers (LEO) is much higher in states with less-restrictive gun regulations.
-Using the Poisson distribution to breakdown data gathered from the FBI between 1996 and 2019, research proves LEO homicide rates to be three times higher in states with more gun owners.
+According to the American Journal of Public Health, occupational mortality for law enforcement officers is much higher in states with less-restrictive gun regulations.
+Using the Poisson distribution to breakdown data gathered from the FBI between 1996 and 2019, research proved LEO homicide rates to be three times higher in states with more gun owners; this is, however, an older study, and this ratio may have changed in the past three years or been impacted by COVID-19.

-Five states allow students to carry concealed guns
+Eleven states allow students to carry concealed guns on campus

 States exempt from federal gun laws

-Under nullification laws, individual U.S. states feel they do not have to follow federal law regarding the sale of guns manufactured in the region.
-Since 2010, Idaho, Kansas, Wyoming, South Dakota, and Arizona have all passed federally defiant legislation based on “firearms freedom,” allowing them to make guns without national regulations and sell them without an official federal record.
+Under nullification laws, some U.S. states feel they do not have to follow federal law regarding the sale of guns manufactured in the region.
+Since 2010, Idaho, Kansas, Wyoming, South Dakota, and Arizona have all passed federally defiant legislation based on "firearms freedom," allowing them to make guns without national regulations and sell them without an official federal record.
+In 2021, Missouri attempted to nullify federal gun regulations by passing the Second Amendment Preservation Act, but the Justice Department issued a warning that the act cannot be enforced due to the Constitution's Supremacy Clause.

-39% of parents don’t think kids know where gun is stored
+39% of parents don't think kids know where their gun is stored

-Nearly 40% of Americans believe they will own a gun
+More than a third of non-owners believe they will own a gun at some point in their lives

 While 30% of Americans admit to owning a firearm, even more confess they could see purchasing and possessing a gun in the future.
 In a Pew Research Center study, up to 36% of U.S. citizens feel they may need a weapon and are more likely to purchase a handgun first, followed by a rifle and a shotgun.